TosbackCgusBridge-Bot/CGUs-versions/Wayfair/Privacy Policy.md

 Attn: Legal
 177 Huntington Avenue, Suite 6000
 Boston, MA 02115
-Email: legal@wayfair.com (with the subject line "Wayfair DMCA Notice")
+Email: Email Us. (please reference "Wayfair DMCA Notice")

 If you fail to comply with all of the above requirements, your DMCA Notice will not be valid.
 Please note that you may be liable for damages, including court costs and attorneys' fees, if you materially misrepresent that materials on the Site are infringing a copyright.